pkgxdev/pkgx/README.md

 surprise.
 But this may mean the full environment doesn’t work initially.
 You can fix this with a `tea -SE && cd .`.
 We’re working on improving this.

-## I added YAML front matter and it doesn’t work, what now?
+## I added YAML front matter and it doesn’t work; what now?

 * After changing any files you need to do a `cd .` to reload the environment.
 * While debugging you can do `tea -E` to see if we’re picking up your changes.